bbc/libMXF/README.md

 ## Source and Binary Distributions

-Source distributions and Windows binaries are made [available on SourceForge](https://sourceforge.net/projects/bmxlib/files/).
+Source distributions, including dependencies for the Windows build, and Windows binaries are made available as in [bmx](https://github.com/bbc/bmx).

 ## License